kelvingrib02/kelvingrib02/README.md

-# Kelvin Gabriel Ribeiro
+# Hi!
+I'm Kelvin

-Hi!
-I'm Kelvin, a **Squad Leader** and **Junior Software Developer** with a strong interest in back-end development, API integration, and data-driven solutions.
+I'm a **Squad Leader** and **Junior Software Developer** with a strong interest in back-end development, API integration, and data-driven solutions.
 I also explore low-code development with Mendix, combining traditional coding with rapid application delivery.

 I enjoy designing and implementing services that connect systems, automate processes, and make applications more intelligent through integrations with APIs and AI services.